-In Biblical times Capernaum was one of the main trading villages in the Gennesaret area which was a vibrant populated and prosperous part of Palestine and was inhabited by about 1,500 people many of whom were fishermen.
-Many travelers, caravans and traders passed through Capernaum on the Via Maris, the main trade route connecting Damascus in the north and Egypt in the south.
+In Biblical times Capernaum was one of the main trading villages in the Gennesaret area.
+It was a vibrant and prosperous part of Palestine, home to about 1,500 people many of whom were fishermen.
+Many travelers, caravans, and traders passed through Capernaum on the Via Maris.
+It was main trade route connecting Damascus in the north and Egypt in the south.
 There remains a Via Maris highway mile stone in Capernaum today.
-The village was thought to have prospered from the 2nd century BC to the 13th century AD when it reverted to a simple fishing village until the 1800s.
+The village was thought to have prospered from the 2nd century BC to the 13th century AD when it reverted to a simple fishing village until the 1800’s.

-The late establishment of the town explains why Capernaum is not mentioned in the Old Testament but the town is deeply significant to Christians as it features prominently in the New Testament.
+The late establishment of the town explains why Capernaum is not in the Old Testament.
+The town is deeply significant to Christians as it features prominently in the New Testament.

 Capernaum in the New Testament

-Jesus was born in Bethlehem, brought up in Nazareth and preached in Jerusalem but it was the significant Galilean Ministry years which he spent in Capernaum and where he performed many of his miracles.
+Jesus was born in Bethlehem, brought up in Nazareth, and preached in Jerusalem but it was the significant Galilean Ministry years which he spent in Capernaum and where he performed many of his miracles.
 Capernaum became his home and the Bible calls it Jesus’ “own city”.
-Matthew 4:13 tells us that Jesus left Nazareth and went to live in Capernaum after being tempted in the wilderness.
+Matthew 4:13 tells us that Jesus left Nazareth and went to live in Capernaum after meeting temptation in the wilderness.
 Here he met James, John, Peter, Andrew all fishermen and Matthew a tax collector, five of his future disciples.

 Many who visit Israel to explore its historical and religious sites explore Capernaum.
 While it is possible to drive to the site on your own, the best way to explore the site and surrounding areas is on a Galilee tour.
 Seeing other prominent Christian locations like Nazareth is highly encouraged as this city is nearby.
 Take our

 The Ancient Synagogue